 Often the script comes first, but not always.
-There’s often a bit of interplay where the two can influence each other; a change of phrase can affect how what we depict in that scene, or an image can say something more clearly than the text.
+There’s often a bit of interplay where the two can influence each other; a change of phrase can affect what we depict in that scene, or an image might say something more clearly than text.

-If the script is more or less ready to go, I’ll go through it with a pencil writing down ideas and any images that the script already offers me.
-For example, if I’m making an advert talking about the benefits of hiring a personal trainer, I’m already looking for athletics and sports analogies within the wording of the text.
+If the script is more or less ready to go, I’ll go through it with a pencil, writing down ideas and any images that the script already offers me.
+For example, if I’m making an advert talking about the benefits of hiring a personal trainer, I’m already looking for athletics and sports analogies within the wording of the script.

 Even at this stage, there’s some information I need before starting;

 - Visual style.
 This should have been decided by now, as part of the moodboard process.
 If the brand has a shape-based, geometric look, there may be ways to play with those do shapes or some interesting visual effects.
 Likewise, if it’s very realistic, that affects the kinds of moves that objects will make.

 - Where will this video be seen?
 Depending on where your video is going to be displayed, the aspect ratio of the screen will be different.
 16:9 ratio is usual for films, and anything going on an online platform like Youtube or Vimeo.
 TVs may also have a 4:3 format.
 However for an Instagram story, the ratio is 9:16 to account for the vertical format of a smartphone, where most are viewed.
 This means the images will work in a totally different way, with the tall and narrow or short and wide frames being used to create different effects.

 - Video quality.
 For a good quality 16:9 video 1920×1080 (1080p) is perfectly acceptable, but if you want 4k resolution the dimensions are 3840×2160 (2160p).
 I wouldn’t go lower than 720p for any professional video because the quality starts to suffer on larger screens.